rizkyfauziilmi/React-Native-Manga-App/README.md

 ### Instal the APK (for using and testing only)

-* download apk from this [link](https://github.com/RizkyFauziIlmi/React-Native-Manga-App/releases/download/v3.3.3/Jozu.v3.3.3.apk).
-(Jozu 3.3.3)
+* download apk from this [Release Version](https://github.com/RizkyFauziIlmi/React-Native-Manga-App/releases/tag/v3.3.3).
+(Jozu v3.3.3)

 * after that install in your device